 Over half of Canmore’s greenhouse gas (GHG) emissions are from existing buildings.
-The Clean Energy Improvement Program (CEIP) is designed to reduce those emissions through energy efficiency improvements and scaling up renewable energy.
-A CEIP for Canmore will provide financing to property owners to enable energy efficiency and renewable energy upgrades for residential and possibly commercial properties.
+The Clean Energy Improvement Program (CEIP) is designed to reduce those emissions through energy efficiency upgrades and scaling up the adoption of renewable energy technologies.

-More information on the program and the application form will be available soon.
+More information on the program, project eligibility, and the application process will be available soon on myCEIP.ca.